LaravelDaily/laravel-tips/README.md

 ### Use groupBy on Collections with Custom Callback Function

-If you want to group result by some condition whith isn’t a direct column in your database, you can do that by providing a closure function.
+If you want to group result by some condition which isn’t a direct column in your database, you can do that by providing a closure function.

 For example, if you want to group users by day of registration, here’s the code:
 ```php